- Research & Extension

 Munson Wildlife Graduate Scholarship - awarded to a full-time wildlife graduate student with an interest in interdisciplinary natural resources management and research.
 Oregon resident preferred.
 May be used for travel, supplies, etc.

 Briggs Scholarship in Biogeography - recipients should have completed their undergraduate degree at another institution in the US or abroad.
 Preference to students with a strong interest in the distribution and evolution of terrestrial, freshwater, or marine organisms.

-Coombs-Simpson Memorial Fellowship - awarded to a female graduate student in memory of Candia Coombs (‘79) and Gay Simpson (‘79), two outstanding alumnae of the Department whose lives and bright careers were prematurely shortened.
+Coombs-Simpson Memorial Fellowship - awarded to a graduate student in memory of Candia Coombs (‘79) and Gay Simpson (‘79), two outstanding alumnae of the Department whose lives and bright careers were prematurely shortened.

 Santiam Fish and Game Association Endowed Scholarship Fund - first preference will be given to Linn or Benton County residents, second preference to students who are residents of any county in Oregon.